bekk/k6-workshop/README.md

     :information_source: There are many [execution context variables](https://k6.io/docs/using-k6/execution-context-variables/) to choose from.

-### 3: Todos
+### Taking the next steps

 We've now been through the simplest usage of k6.
-This and following tasks will contain less help, and you will likely need to read the documentation when links are provided for guidance.
+The following tasks will contain less guidance, and you will likely need to read the documentation when links are provided to learn and figure out how to do it.

-We will now start working with scenarios.
+You can do the tasks in almost any order, depending on what you're interested in.

+#### 3: Scenarios (todos)

+In this task we'll work with scenarios.
 Scenarios are useful for simulating realistic user/traffic patterns and gives lots of flexibility in load tests.
 A scenario is a single traffic pattern, and by combining scenarios, we can simulate complex usage patterns.
 For instance, imagine the following scenarios:

 * Scenario 1: About 20 users signs up each hour.
 Each user creates a todo list, and adds a couple of todos.
 * Scenario 2: The application has a baseline of a 20 users 24/7, creating, modifying and deleting todos on existing todo lists.
 On top of the baseline usage, the traffic starts increasing about 6 in the morning, ramps up to about 100 (total) users by 11 and stays like that until 15, when it starts to slowly decrease down to the baseline 20 again.